hipe/tmx/zerk/doc/issues/027-formal-parameter-sharing.md

        • the dependency (required or optional) met its dependencies and succeeded on execution.

-    as a "guarantee" that all relevant cases are covered correctly, we re-arrange the above as a permutations table (like a rule table):
+    to re-arrange the above as a permutations table (like a rule table):

         if..          | and..                   | then:
         deps not met  |      was required       |  FAIL